 What is Bravecto?

-Bravecto is an oral chew for dogs that provides up to 12 weeks of protection against fleas and ticks.
+Bravecto come in an oral chew or topical treatment for dogs or topical treatment for cats.
+It provides up to 12 weeks of protection against fleas and ticks.
 One chew provides broad-spectrum and long-lasting protection that starts to kill fleas within 2 hours and controls 4 tick species (black-legged tick, American dog tick, brown dog tick, and lone star tick).
 Bravecto eliminates current flea infestations and prevents new ones from developing for 12 weeks.
 Tick preventives are safe and effective at controlling ticks and the diseases they carry.
 Call us to get your pet protected today!
 Please don’t hesitate to ask us any questions you might have.

-Keep ticks off your dog with continued use of Bravecto from March to November.
+Keep ticks off your dogs and cats with continued use of Bravecto all year round.
 Even indoor-only pets are at risk because ticks can hitch a ride inside on your clothing or shoes.